For the last week of December, we’re re-posting some of our favorite posts from 2011.

 If you haven’t had enough yet, here’s one more example that shows that you can even switch race and gender and it still works!

-See also our post on Privilege and Perception.Lisa Wade is a professor at Occidental College.
+See also our post on Privilege and Perception.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.